Antonlovesdnb/SANSTHS2021/README.md

-# SANS Threat Hunting Summit 2021

-## Hunting Malicious Macros SANS Threathunting Summit 2021 Materials
+# Hunting Malicious Macros SANS Threathunting Summit 2021 Materials

 This repo contains all materials from the Hunting Malicious Office Macros Presentation